BlenderEnvironments/3_Procedural_Worlds/README.md

 Be able to create node groups and have them available in all future and past Blender Files

+### 17 Material Inputs: Texture Coordinate

+**In this video (objectives)…**

+1. Use the Texture Coordinate Node
+2. Extract values we need from it
+3. Use those values to control Or material properties

+**After watching (learning outcomes)…**

+Be able to use increasing complex node setups to add procedural properties to your materials

 ###Render Time Displacement (Cycles)